Gyanvapi Mosque: Muslim counter-claims

-Maulana Abdus Salam Nomani (d.
-1987), the erstwhile Imam of the Gyanvapi mosque, posited that the mosque was constructed much before Aurangzeb's reign; he claims evidence of Shah Jahan having had started a madrasah at the mosque in 1638–1639 CE.
+More fringe claims include from the likes of Abdus Salam Nomani (d.
+1987), the erstwhile Imam of the Gyanvapi mosque, who posited that the mosque was constructed much before Aurangzeb's reign; Shah Jahan had allegedly started a madrasah at the mosque in 1638–1639 CE.
 The mosque management committee, Anjuman Intezamia Masjid (AIM) supports Nomani and maintains that both the (new) Kashi Vishwanath Temple and the Gyanvapi mosque were constructed by Akbar, true to his spirit of religious tolerance.
-As of 2021, local Muslims emphatically reject that Aurangzeb had demolished any temple to commission the mosque.

-There has been little engagement with these claims in historical scholarship; Desai reads Nomani's arguments as a strategic "rewriting of history" arising out of the Hindu-hegemonic nature of discourse in postcolonial Benaras.
+Local Muslims emphatically reject that Aurangzeb had demolished any temple to commission the mosque.
+Nonetheless, there has been little engagement with these claims in historical scholarship; Desai said Nomani's arguments were a strategic "rewriting of history" arising out of the Hindu-hegemonic nature of discourse in postcolonial Benaras.